TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-datasync-loginfailedinhub.md

 6. Update the username and password
 7. Click save

-You may now retry the operation now or wait for it to be automatically triggered by Data Sync if applicable.​
+You may now retry the operation, or wait for it to be automatically triggered by Data Sync (if applicable).